slinkp/recruiter-messager/README.md

           unreliable via API, use RAG as per website-questioner demo.
     - [x] tell it to format result as json, it's also good at this
   - [ ] role specifics from email, if any
+    - [ ] include link from email if any in web searches
-  - [ ] levels.fyi - use some browser driver for this?
+  - [ ] levels.fyi - use some browser driver for this? i need to be logged in
     - [ ] comparative level
     - [ ] salary - iterative search
       - [ ] base